tsamsonov/generalize-dem/README.md

 *Samsonov, T.*, 2020.
 Generalize DEM: ArcGIS Python toolbox for automated structural generalization and conflation of digital elevation models. **Zenodo**.
 DOI:[-](-)

+## Funding

+Development of this software is funded by Russian Science Foundation (RSF) grant No 19-77-00071

 © 2010-2020, Timofey Samsonov, Lomonosov MSU Faculty of Geography.